grokchatgpt/swe-bench-heavy/heavy.md

    - Bot retries or quits at discretion, logging attempts.
    - Failed issues can be revisited on later passes.

+## Rules
+1. No modifications to test tooling
+2. Any interruptions must resume using same conversation context window - Test results are only valid in the same session.
+3. No additional tools beyond filesystem, shell-command-server, and whatever context window management you choose (Cline/Cursor/etc all have their own implementations).
+4. Do not add any inference aids as they defeat the purpose of this benchmark.

 ## Expected Results
 Tests will reveal how many issues the bot was able to resolve out of the number of issues he attempted.
 Tests will reveal the exact cost of the effort.